jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-1-installation.md

 **passphrase** you chose while generating the certificates, but if the operation was successful, the **SSH** client will not ask you the `ubuntu` password.

-Now, we want to prevent anyone to access the server with any password, to enforce keys usage, as well as forbid entirely root login.
+Now, we want to prevent anyone from accessing the server with any password, to enforce keys usage, as well as forbid entirely root login.
-Lets create a new ssh config file:
+Let's create a new ssh config file:

 ```bash
 sudo nano /etc/ssh/sshd_config.d/disable-password-authentication.conf